 However they got here, they’re here to stay.
 You’ll always hear them before you see them; their loud screeches can be heard blocks away, and the unfamiliar are always taken by surprise.
 And then if you’re lucky, you’ll catch a glimpse of them: sometimes just in pairs, sometimes a flock of dozens, soaring high overhead.
 They feed from the fruit of palm trees, which are tall enough to offer the parrots a unique ecological niche.
 You never see them close to the ground, but for the sharp-eyed, you just might catch a flash of green high in the treetops.

 Past Lake Avenue, the parade continues through East Pasadena along what is, for the most part, a fairly non-descript section of Colorado Boulevard.
 This stretch of street once served as a portion of Route 66, and in some places the old mid-century roadside architecture still stands: an unusual marquee sign here, a splash of streamline architecture there.
 It certainly becomes a lot more auto-oriented, with strip malls, drive-thrus, and auto repair shops becoming the norm.
+A couple blocks west of Hill Avenue, at 1234 Colorado Blvd, is Andy’s Coffee Shop, a beloved old diner dating back to 1960 and open only for breakfast and lunch.
+Behind the unassuming storefront, you’ll find a cozy diner with excellent breakfast dishes, including a particularly delicious breakfast burrito.
 Between Hill and Allen Avenues, Colorado passes the pleasant exterior of the Pasadena City College campus, although the much more scenic campus of Caltech sits just a few blocks to the southwest; see our walking tour for more on what that campus has to offer.

 At Sierra Madre Boulevard, the parade turns north and heads towards the mountains.
 After passing under the freeway, the parade concludes at Villa Street, with the floats taken a little further up the street to be parked at the viewing area, along Sierra Madre near the sports fields of Victory Park and just shy of the foothills of the San Gabriel Mountains.